The Intent-Led Pipeline System for Tech Vendors

 CRM vendors

-Offers: Pipeline leak assessment, 15-min pipeline health check, Sales process audit
+Offers: Pipeline leak assessment, 15-min health check

 Finance platforms

-Promise: "See how many hours you're wasting on manual close"
+Promise: "See hours wasted on manual close"

-Offers: Month-end efficiency calculator, ROI model walkthrough, Close process teardown
+Offers: Month-end efficiency calculator, Close process teardown

 MSPs

-Promise: "Find the gaps in your current IT before they cause downtime"
+Promise: "Find gaps before they cause downtime"

-Offers: Free IT health check, Response time benchmark, Security posture review
+Offers: IT health check, Security posture review

 Copyright Struan.ai Ltd 2026

-Outreach that gets replies (without burning trust)
+Outreach that gets replies

 1